 SDForum, review by Dan Dunne.
 “A fine pioneering book that attempts and succeeds in helping the new Java programmer to learn Java.”

 Software Quality Professional, review by Ray Schneider.
 “Agile Java is one of those books that come along only once in a long while.”

-Note: This review was removed from Amazon, to my disappointment (but can be found in internet cache)
+Note: The following review was removed from Amazon, but can be found in internet cache.